kbroman/Paper_DataOrg/manuscript.md

 Alternatively, you could
 create three separate columns
 with year, month, and day.
-Those will be ordinary integers, and so Excel won't mess them up.
+Those will be ordinary numbers, and so Excel won't mess them up.

 But the point we most want to emphasize here: be consistent in the way